-Simon is a British composer, musical director, arranger and publisher.
-He read music at York University and specialized in composition, conducting, and 20th century music.
+Simon Webb is a British composer, musical director, arranger and publisher.
+He read music at York University and specialised in composition, conducting, and 20th century music.
 Upon graduation he was appointed musical director of the Theatre Royal York.

 He subsequently wrote the music for many productions there including Dr. Faustus, The Devil’s Law Case, Twelfth Night, and A Midsummer Night’s Dream.
 Later he worked in theatres all over the UK, writing and directing music.